karimarttila/karimarttila.github.io/_posts/2018-01-01-studying-machine-learning-first-impressions.md

 ### Our Future Machine Learning Study Path

 Machine learning itself is a broad field to study, so where to begin?
 We decided to make a Machine learning study path for ourselves.
-The Machine learning study path has the following three categories:
+The Machine learning study path has the following three category:

 #### 1. Learn the Basics